LilLoveBytes/mastermind-game-li/README.md

     - `App.js`: Sets up the main structure of the application.
     - `index.js`: Entry point for the React application
     - `package.json`: Lists the JavaScript dependencies and scripts for the frontend.

+## **Future Work**

+### Implement difficulty levels

+I plan to enhance this game by adding difficulity levels.
+The current configuration will be considered the "Normal" level.
+In the "Hard" level, players will attempt to guess a six-digit number in five or fewer attempts.
+Players will be able to select their difficulty level at the start of a new game.